 Dental Assistance Scheme For Owners

-We are delighted to announce the roll-out of a new scheme, the Dental Assistance Scheme.
+Last year the inaugural information month coincided with the roll-out of a new scheme, the Dental Assistance Scheme.

 The Dental Assistance Scheme applies to work performed on the teeth of greyhounds entering the Irish Retired Greyhound Trusts (IRGT) greyhound rehoming programme.

 Under the Assistance scheme the IRGT will contribute €50 towards the costs of dental work undertaken in preparation for rehoming.
 Depending on the level of intervention needed this work may be done at or around the same time as neutering.
 The Dental Assistance Scheme can be accessed as part of the IRGT neutering scheme.

 If you cannot see the embeded player above click here to view.

 For more information, check out the FAQ’s below.

 FAQ Document on the Dental Assistance Scheme- Owners

 The Dental Assistance Scheme is aimed at retiring dogs going on to the Irish Retired